POS Health Warnings

 - Purchasing advertising space.
 Delaware’s “The Dirty Truth” campaign took the novel approach of purchasing space (e.g., gas station pump toppers and bus ads) for placement of graphic health warnings.

 These type of antismoking advertisements in the retail environment can reduce the urge to smoke among people who currently smoke.

 The evidence for implementing POS health warnings

 Despite decades of work in educating the public about the risks of tobacco use, research shows that smokers have little knowledge of the risks of tobacco use other than lung cancer and underestimate their risk for tobacco-related illness.
-[1,2] Health warnings have the potential to counter this knowledge gap and encourage cessation.
-A growing evidence base supports the implementation of health warnings, with strong evidence supporting the use of graphic imagery over text-only messages.
+[1,2] Health warnings have the potential to counter this knowledge gap and encourage cessation, whether they are presented in antismoking ads or in graphic warnings on packages A growing evidence base supports the implementation of health warnings, with strong evidence supporting the use of graphic imagery over text-only messages.
 Moreover, there is broad public support for increasing the size of health warnings on cigarette packs, including among smokers.
 A nationally representative study conducted in 2014-2015 found that nearly three-quarters (72%) of adults supporting warning labels as large as 75% of a cigarette pack, and even larger percentages of adults had supported warning labels covering at least 50% of a cigarette pack.

 The World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) requires graphic health warnings on product packages in the 177 countries that have ratified.
 See Tobacco Labeling Resource Centre for health warning examples from around the world for examples.
 According to data from the Global Adult Tobacco Survey (GATS), in 14 of the countries with graphic cigarette package health warnings: